madanyc/workfront-learn.en/help/administrator-fundamentals-program/approval-processes/creating-a-single-use-approval-process.md

 ---
-title: Create a Single-Use Approval Process
+title: Creating a single-use approval process
 description: Learn how to create a single-use approval process on an object in [!DNL Adobe Workfront].
 activity: use
 type: Tutorial